nathanuph/nathanuph/README.md

-- I'm currently studying CS at A-level
+- Studying CS at A-level
-- Looking to go to university next year
-- Reach me @nathuph on twitter :)
+- @nathuph on twitter